 - The Sensory Pathway is available to any patient who feels that the sensory experiences of the hospital are overwhelming or difficult.

-- Patients with a pre-existing diagnosis such as Autism Spectrum Disorder, Down Syndrome, or other sensory processing issues are eligible for placement on the Sensory Pathway during their hospital visit.
+- Patients with a pre-existing diagnosis such as Autism Spectrum Disorder, Down Syndrome, or other sensory processing differences are eligible for placement on the Sensory Pathway during their hospital visit.

 - If you believe your child could benefit from the services and resources provided by the Sensory Pathway, please let your nurse or other care provider know upon arrival or at any point during your child’s hospital visit.